blexolonde/Customer-Churn-Prediction-for-SyriaTel/README.md

    - This is crucial for SyriaTel because we want to catch as many churners as possible **without misclassifying too many loyal customers**.

 3. **Random Forest Drops in Precision Quickly**
-   - The orange curve shows that as recall increases, precision decreases much faster.
+   - The  curve shows that as recall increases, precision decreases much faster.
    - This suggests that Random Forest is making more **false positive churn predictions**, which could lead to wasted retention resources.